NestJS Quickstart

 Advanced Usage (Dependency Injection)

-If you need to inject dependencies into your workflow definition, you can use the registerAsync
+If you need to inject dependencies into your workflow definition, you can use the registerAsync method.

 For example, you might need to inject a service that fetches the user's name from a database.
 This is useful when you need to fetch data in realtime during the execution of your workflow.

-is available below with hardcoded values, but in a real-world application you might use a database or an external API to fetch the user's name.
+An example UserService is available below with hardcoded values, but in a real-world application you might use a database or an external API to fetch the user's name.

-Finally, configure your NotificationService
+Finally, configure your NotificationService to use the injected UserService.

 A full example NestJS application demonstrating dependency injection is available here.